imagora/omnitty/README.md

 has built-in terminal emulation capability.
 When the terminal is large enough, Omnitty also displays a "summary area" for each machine, in which it shows what the latest output from the machine was.

-##REQUIREMENTS

-To compile omnitty, you need libROTE (http://rote.sourceforge.net), ncurses and of course libc.

-##CONTRIBUTIONS

-Thanks to the following people for their contributions to the project in the form of patches, suggestions, testing or otherwise:

-* Richard Palmer <richard.palmer@gmail.com> - for the patch that allows the user to rename machines

 ##MORE DETAILS